On intersection cohomology with torus actions of complexity one

+It is known that for an affine variety $X$ there is a one-to-one correspondence between $\TT$-actions on $X$ and $M$-gradings on $\CC[X]$.
+The next result (see \cite[Theorems 3.1, 3.4]{AH06}) gives a combinatorial description of $M$-graded algebras corresponding to affine $\TT$-varieties of complexity one. \begin{theorem} \begin{itemize} \item[(i)] Let $\sigma\subseteq N_{\QQ}$ be a strongly convex polyhedral cone and let $Y$ be a smooth curve.
+If $\D\in \PP(Y, \sigma)$, then the $M$-graded subalgebra

-where $\chi^{m}$ is the Laurent monomial corresponding to $m\in M$, defines an affine $\TT$-variety $X(\D) = X(Y,\D)$ of complexity one with rational quotient $Y$. \item[(ii)] Conversely, if $X$ is an affine $\TT$-variety of complexity one, then there exist a strongly convex polyhedral cone $\sigma\subset N_{\QQ}$, a smooth curve $Y$, and $\D\in\PP(Y,\sigma)$ such that the $\TT$-variety $X$ is $\TT$-isomorphic to $X(\D)$. \end{itemize} \end{theorem} We refer to \cite[Section 8]{AH06} and \cite[Section 4]{Lan14} for the functorial properties and the uniqueness problem of this decomposition.
-In the next paragraph, we explain the combinatorial description of \cite{AHS08} for (non-necessarily affine) $\TT$-varieties specified to the case of the complexity one. \begin{rappel} Let us fix a smooth curve $Y$.
-A \emph{divisorial fan} on $(Y,N)$ is a finite set $\EE = \{\D^{i}\,|\, i\in I\}$ with $\D^{i}\in \PP(Y_{i},\sigma_{i})$, where $Y_{i}\subset Y$ is a Zariski open dense subset and $\sigma_{i} \subset N_{\QQ}$ is a strongly convex polyhedral cone such that: \begin{itemize} \item[(i)] For all $i,j\in I$ we have
+where $\chi^{m}$ is the Laurent monomial corresponding to $m\in M$, defines an affine $\TT$-variety $X(\D) = X(Y,\D)$ of complexity one with rational quotient $Y$. \item[(ii)] Conversely, if $X$ is an affine $\TT$-variety of complexity one, then there exist a strongly convex polyhedral cone $\sigma\subseteq N_{\QQ}$, a smooth curve $Y$, and $\D\in\PP(Y,\sigma)$ such that the $\TT$-variety $X$ is $\TT$-isomorphic to $X(\D)$. \end{itemize} \end{theorem} We refer to \cite[Section 8]{AH06} and \cite[Section 4]{Lan14} for the functorial properties and the uniqueness problem of this decomposition.
+In the next paragraph, we explain the combinatorial description of \cite{AHS08} for (non-necessarily affine) $\TT$-varieties specialized to the case of the complexity one.